My Site: Mobile | Embedded | Wireless | Defence | PNG | Data Integration | Africa

 We worked in SRA of NSW (RailCorp) in 1989 as a systems programmer of Novell and UNIX systems for smooth running of passenger and freight lines in New South Wales.

 We are able to do transportation consulting for government or private sectors.

-In 2015-2016 and 2018, we also are trained via MIT MOOC in supply chain management for which we got very high marks.
+In 2015-2016 and 2018-2020, we also are trained via MIT MOOC in supply chain management for which we got very high marks and achieved MicroMasters in Supply Chain Management from MIT in March 2020.
+This includes transport management in shipping and intermodal transport optimisation.